srs-protocol/OraSRS-protocol/LaTeX/draft-luo-orasrs-decentralized-threat-signaling-01.md

 In this state, the client:
 1. MUST block the source IP locally.
 2. SHOULD generate a `ThreatEvidence` package.

+#### Outbound C2 Interception

+In addition to inbound defense, the Edge Client MUST inspect outbound traffic for patterns matching known C2 (Command & Control) signatures.

+- **Pre-Release Query**: Outbound connections to suspicious domains/IPs trigger a synchronous lookup in the Local Cache.
+- **T0 Block**: If a match is found, the connection is terminated immediately at the kernel level to prevent data exfiltration.

+This mechanism protects against private key exfiltration from compromised nodes and botnet command reception.
+Implementation MUST use kernel-space filtering (e.g., Netfilter/eBPF) to achieve sub-millisecond interception latency.

 ### T1: Signaling